 Other nearby markers.
 At least 8 other markers are within 3 miles of this location, measured as the crow flies.
-Watertown (approx. 0.7 miles away); Gen. Henry Knox Trail (approx. 0.9 miles away); Site of Early Meeting House (approx. 1.6 miles away); a different marker also named Watertown (approx. 1.9 miles away); Sir Richard's Landing (was approx. 2.1 miles away but has been reported missing. ); a different marker also named Sir Richard's Landing Civil War Soldiers Monument (approx. 2.6 miles away); Vassall-Craigie-Longfellow House (approx. 2.7 miles away).
+Watertown (approx. 0.7 miles away); Gen. Henry Knox Trail (approx. 0.9 miles away); Site of Early Meeting House (approx. 1.6 miles away); a different marker also named Watertown (approx. 1.9 miles away); Sir Richard's Landing (approx. 2.1 miles away); Civil War Soldiers Monument (approx. 2.6 miles away); Vassall-Craigie-Longfellow House (approx. 2.7 miles away); a different marker also named Gen. Henry Knox Trail (approx. 2.9 miles away).
 Touch for a list and map of all markers in Watertown.

 Additional keywords. trade, first contact

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 13, 2011, by David Russo of Watertown, Mass..
-This page has been viewed 459 times since then and 22 times this year.
+This page was last revised on March 30, 2020.
+It was originally submitted on June 13, 2011, by David Russo of Watertown, Mass..
+This page has been viewed 537 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 13, 2011, by David Russo of Watertown, Mass.. • Bill Pfingsten was the editor who published this page.